bradweinstein/pagerduty-challenge/README.md

 ### Adding five users to team using API

-Created 5 users using the API, then added them to the team.
+Like the task before us, we can create five users using the API, then added them to the team.
+Among the team members I've manually varied their user id from 1 through 5, and altered their colors for quick identification in the PagerDuty UI.
+Sleepless nights belong to the red shirts on the Grognards team.
+This command optionally takes in a requester's email for log identification.
+Feel free to not include it!

 ```JSON
 curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/vnd.pagerduty+json;version=2' --header 'From: [PRIVATE EMAIL]' --header 'Authorization: Token token=[SECRETTOKEN]' -d '{
   "user": {